Tagaru

 The film was officially launched on 22 August 2016 and the first look was released the following day.
-The project marks the second collaboration between Soori and Shiva Rajkumar after Kaddipudi (2013).
+The project marks the second collaboration between Duniya Soori and Shiva Rajkumar after Kaddipudi.

-Tagaru was theatrically released on 23 February 2018 where the film received positive reviews for its narrative style, action sequences, technical aspects, direction and cast performances (particularly Shiva Rajkumar, Dhananjay and Vashista N. Simha).
-The film became commercially successful at the box office and turned out as the 3rd highest-grossing Kannada film of 2018.
-The movie completed 100 days theatrical run in 15 centers.
-A magnanimous chunk of the narrative device from this movie was reported to be the main source of inspiration for the template of the tweaked screenplay of the 2021 Telugu film Krack.
+Tagaru was theatrically released on 23 February 2018 to positive reviews from critics and became one of the highest-grossing Kannada film of 2018.
+A major chunk of the narrative device was reported to be the main source of inspiration for the template of the tweaked script of the 2021 Telugu film Krack.
+The film was remade in Tamil as Raid (2023).